-Falcon B

-7 1 7 Design Four-arm co-axial octorotor configuration Quadrotor configuration Quadrotor & fixed-wing hybrid configuration Applications Surveillance, fire extinguishment, and last-mile delivery Surveillance and last-mile delivery Surveillance, power line inspection and medium-range delivery Operating modes Standalone operations; command-and-control center operated Standalone operations; command-and-control center operated Standalone operations; command-and-control center operated Specifications Maximum speed 80 km/h 40 km/h 100 km/h Designed flight time with maximum payload 17 minutes 19 minutes 1 hour

-Falcon B GD 2.0X V100Designed flight distance with 19 km 10 km 80 km maximum payload Maximum payload 5 kg 0.45 kg2 kg Time to full charge ≤ 90 minutes ≤ 90 minutes ≤ 90 minutes
+Falcon B GD 2.0X V100 Design Four-arm co-axial octorotor configuration Quadrotor configuration Quadrotor & fixed-wing hybrid configuration Applications Surveillance, fire extinguishment, last-mile delivery and others Surveillance, last-mile delivery, aerial media shows and others Surveillance, power line inspection, medium-range delivery and others Specifications Maximum speed 80 km/h 40 km/h 100 km/h Designed flight time with maximum payload 17 minutes 19 minutes 1 hour Designed flight distance with maximum payload 19 km 10 km 80 km Maximum payload 5 kg 0.45 kg 2 kg Time to full charge \leq 90 minutes \leq 90 minutes \leq 90 minutes

-Non-passenger-grade AAVs are used in our smart city management and aerial media solutions.
+Non-passenger-grade AAVs are mainly used in our smart city management and aerial media solutions.
 We sell non-passenger-grade AAVs on a standalone basis or together with our command-and-control systems in our smart city management solutions.

-Our AAV Operating Systems and Infrastructure
+AAV Operating Systems and Infrastructure

-We have proprietary in-flight operating systems installed in our AAVs and on-the-ground infrastructure that we have designed to allow our AAVs to operate in various scenarios.
-Our AAV operating systems and infrastructure for different AAV commercial solutions share the same underlying technological architecture.
+We have in-flight operating systems installed in our AAVs and on-the-ground infrastructure that we and the VIE have proprietarily designed to allow our AAVs to operate in various scenarios.
+The AAV operating systems and infrastructure for different AAV commercial solutions share the same underlying technological architecture.

 Our AAV operating systems include an autopilot and flight control system, a communication system, a battery management system and a safety management system, among other things.
 The AAV operating systems are installed on each of our AAVs to enable autopilot, navigation, real-time control and performance adjustment.
-Human control can be exercised from the ground using smartphones, tablets or computers as well as through our command-and-control system, meeting the varied demands of our customers.
+Human control can be exercised from the ground using smartphones, tablets or computers as well as through our command-and-control system, meeting the varied demands of our customers or passengers and contingencies.